SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

-\para{Formatbook Design} Since the 16-dialect formatbook in prior work~\citep{jangblockdialect} cannot capture the higher variation in VDiT weights and activations (see Table~\ref{tab:main}), we build a larger \emph{32-dialect} formatbook (Fig.~\ref{fig:lut}a).
-We follow four design rules.
-(1) \emph{Cover all dynamic ranges:} since power-of-two scaling discretizes range, insufficient coverage can create underestimated or wasted regions~\citep{jangblockdialect, lo2024nanoscaling}; thus we include dialects spanning all possible ranges.
-(2) \emph{Densify small magnitudes:} profiling (Fig.~\ref{fig:lut}b) shows most values cluster near zero, so we allocate more points to small magnitudes.
-(3) \emph{Preserve large magnitudes:} large-magnitude values often dominate MAC results because their products contribute far more to the sum, and they suffer high quantization error under small-magnitude–biased dialects due to sparse high-range coverage~\citep{cook2025four}; thus each dynamic range includes dialects that better represent large magnitudes.
-(4) \emph{Use fewer dialects for narrower ranges:} narrower ranges require fewer dialects, which reduces dialect ID (DID) metadata and simplifies per-block dialect selection.
-Since we use a 32-dialect formatbook, the total per-block metadata overhead is 10 bits (5-bit DID and 5-bit shared exponent).
-It is worth noting that, although this rule-based formatbook may not be globally optimal, our goal is to demonstrate scalable large-formatbook mixed-format quantization, not to exhaustively optimize the formatbook.
+\para{Formatbook Design} Since the 16-dialect formatbook in prior work~\citep{jangblockdialect} cannot fully capture the higher variation in VDiT weights and activations (see Table~\ref{tab:main}), we build a larger \emph{32-dialect} formatbook (Fig.~\ref{fig:lut}a) based on four design rules.
+(1) \emph{Cover all dynamic ranges:} since power-of-two scaling discretizes range, insufficient coverage can waste dynamic range or leave values underrepresented~\citep{jangblockdialect, lo2024nanoscaling}.
+(2) \emph{Densify small magnitudes:} Open-Sora~2.0 profiling (Fig.~\ref{fig:lut}b) shows most values cluster near zero, so we allocate more points to small magnitudes.
+(3) \emph{Preserve large magnitudes:} large-magnitude values often dominate MAC outputs yet suffer high quantization error under small-magnitude–biased dialects due to sparse high-range coverage~\citep{cook2025four}; thus, each dynamic range includes dialects that better represent large magnitudes.
+(4) \emph{Use fewer dialects for narrower ranges:} this reduces dialect ID (DID) metadata and simplifies per-block dialect selection.
+The total per-block metadata overhead is 10 bits (5-bit DID and 5-bit shared exponent).
+Although this rule-based formatbook may not be globally optimal, our goal is to demonstrate scalable large-formatbook mixed-format quantization rather than exhaustively optimizing the formatbook.
+Appendix~\ref{app:format_usage} confirms that all dialects are meaningfully leveraged.